Javanese Cat vs Khao Manee Cat: Complete Comparison (2026)

 Health and Lifespan Comparison

 Javanese Cat has a typical lifespan of 12-16 years, while Khao Manee Cat lives approximately 10-12 years.
 Health profiles differ significantly between these cats.
-Javanese Cat is predisposed to Genetic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Javanese Cat is predisposed to Genetic Conditions, genetic predispositions to conditions like allergies, autoimmune disorders, and organ-specific diseases, with associated veterinary costs for monitoring and treatment.
 Khao Manee Cat faces its own health challenges including Associated with White Coat/Blue Eyes, General Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Equivalent numbers of documented health predispositions, though the specific conditions and protocols are different.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health